CM Registration (CMREG) - Shortcodes - Displaying Login Button, Registration Form, Changing Password, and More

 Some have parameters, which can be written before closing the bracket, as in [example-shortcode parameter="value"]

 To learn about them, go to the WordPress dashboard and navigate to CM Registration Pro → Shortcodes.
-This page shows every supported shortcode, with explanations and examples.
+This page shows every shortcode supported by WordPress Registration Form Plugin, with explanations and examples.

 Table of Contents